- About Us

 The project is one of the most comprehensive that the EXO Foundation has yet undertaken.
 It includes the distribution of a comic strip in khmer language designed to educate and build awareness of waste management issues, created by the EXO Foundation in collaboration with Phare Ponleu Selpak graphic design school Sonleuk Thmey.

-It also involved selected local communities, cleaning their surroundings and filling bottles, and lastly the construction of a house within the COMPED center in Battambang.
-We wish as well to thank Maison Wat Kor, the only hotel in Battambang who answered positively to our call to give us their empty plastic bottles.
+It involved selected local communities, cleaning their surroundings and filling bottles, and lastly the construction of a house within the COMPED center in Battambang.
+We wish as well to thank Maison Wat Kor, which has agreed to give us their empty plastic bottles.

 One of Cambodia’s most alluring urban centers situated to the west of Tonle Sap Lake, attracts large numbers of visitors wishing to discover its breathtaking selection of colonial architecture, it’s unique yet starkly contrasting personality.
 Both as a hub of local dynamism and being laid back to the point of being horizontal, the feel of Battambang is one of artistic revival.

 Unfortunately for the local communities, and often going unseen by the travelers venturing through, the city and rural surroundings are being littered by tons of plastic waste each year.
 This waste contamination has serious consequences for the local wildlife, and inevitably causes health and sanitation concerns for the local population.

 To combat this, EXO Foundation has teamed up with COMPED – The Cambodian Education and Waste Management Organisation – and initiated a waste management pilot project in and around Battambang to alleviate some of the strain.
 Battambang was not worse off than any other city, but it was the ideal location to pilot the project given that COMPED were already actively engaged in the area, and the local authorities had shown an enthusiasm to take the problem seriously.